louwrentius/fio-plot/README.md

 When you source the virtual environment, fio-plot and bench-fio will be in your executable path.

+If you want to install from source, you can clone the repository and run

+    python3 setup.py install

 ## Configuration command-line vs. INI

 Fio-plot supports configuration through command-line parameters or using an INI format configuration file.